 Equipment - If anyone is doing cleaning could they bring some rubber gloves with them, we have latex gloves we use for cleaning but a good pair of marigolds are much better.
 If anyone would like to do gardening they are more than welcome to bring their own gardening hand tools (shovels, trowels, manual hedge clippers, etc) as our tools are pretty old.
 If your team members have any camera's they would like to use for the days feel free to bring them.

 Walking Dogs. - Please ensure you follow all instructions regarding walking individual dogs like wearing a muzzle, etc. If there is a notice about checking with a member of staff before walking a particular dog, please adhere to this.
-It is imperative that all volunteers have the right leads/muzzles for walking particular dogs.

 Children - No children under 16 years of age are allowed volunteer for safety and insurance reasons.

 Dress Code - When working in the Treatment centre, Dog Rehoming or Cattery we advise you to wear mucking out clothes and boots, wellies or waterproof shoes, not open toe shoes.
 We also advise you wear long trousers and not skirts or shorts as the animals may get excited to see you and they may jump up on your legs.
 When working in the Treatment centre and Dog Rehoming we also advise that your shoes are comfortable for walking the dogs in the walking field.
 Our main advice is no Sunday best.
 Anyone doing maintenance or cleaning please wear old clothes as well.
 We recommend that you refrain from wearing dangling earrings or bracelets and necklaces for your own safety, leave your jewellery at home is our guideline.
-If you so choose you can buy DSPCA t-shirts in the shop in black, pink or white.

 Personal Belongings - We would advise you not to bring any valuables with you to the centre.
 Please ask the staff where you can store your belongings in the area you are working in.
 The DSPCA is not responsible for loss, theft, or damage of personal items.